55: No Such Thing As Samurai Nail Clippers

 Put him in the hole with an angry weasel.

-And the other one is put him in the hold with a captain's daughter.
+stick him in a bag and beat him senseless was another one and the other one is put him in the hold with a captain's daughter

-Okay, so there was an old punishment in the olden days it was capital punishment i guess what you would be put into a bag with a cockerel a cat and a snake right but in britain you couldn't get snakes very easily and so they would just make do with a picture of a snake
+You would be put into a bag with a cockerel, a cat, and a snake, right?
+But in Britain, you couldn't get snakes very easily, and so they would just make do with a picture of a snake.

-But basically, the headmaster, what they were called wardens in those days, had ordered the whole school to be punished because of one boy's misdemeanor.
+But basically, the headmaster, what they were called wardens in those days, had ordered the whole school to be punished because of one boy's misdemeanour.

 And the boys wrote to him saying, That's unfair, you've broken the rules.